 We all sat silent for a while, still in awe of what we had just witnessed.
 But there had been something exceptionally warm, — almost reassuring — about Kalape’s raw reaction.
 It was reassuring because it reminded me that the African elephant — or perhaps the African bush itself — had that same magical effect on a tough South African woman, who had seen more than her fair share of life, as the rest of us.

-It had been reassuring because Kalape, for a moment there, had been all of humanity; fearful, respectful, and fully alive in the presence of that most astounding of sights; life itself.
+It had been reassuring because Kalape, for a moment, had been all that humanity used to once be; fearful, respectful, and fully alive in the presence of that most astounding of sights; life itself.